River Fun, Unique Artisans and Rich History: Top things to do in Elora and Fergus, Ontario

 Pathway leading up to a historic stone building

 The Wellington County Museum and Archives is a National Historic Site and an important part of the history of the Centre Wellington region.
-The museum is located in the oldest remaining rural House of Industry in Canada, also known as the "Poor House".
-Built in 1877 it served as a place of refuge for the poor and homeless in Wellington County.
-It operated as a Poor House and Industrial Farm for over 70 years when it was converted to a County Home for the Aged, and then almost 3 decades later into the current day Wellington County Museum and Archives in 1974.
+The museum is located in the oldest remaining rural House of Industry in Canada, also known as a "Poor House".
+Built in 1877 it served as a place of refuge for the poor and homeless in Wellington County, and operated as a Poor House and Industrial Farm for over 70 years.
+It was then converted to a County Home for the Aged, and then almost 3 decades later into the current day Wellington County Museum and Archives in 1974.

 Exhibitions and Grounds

-The museum's permanent collection includes a fascinating exhibition detailing the Poor House's past, with stories highlighting the plight of individuals and families which lived on the grounds throughout the decades.
+The museum's permanent collection includes a informative exhibition detailing the Poor House's past, with stories highlighting the plight of individuals and families which lived on the grounds throughout the decades.

 An important exhibit on the Indigenous culture of the region helps highlight the complex nature of land claims and tribal affiliation in the region over the course of history.
 Interesting artifacts from arrow heads to various tools are on display, discovered from archaeological digs in the surrounding area.

 The Museum's World War 1 exhibit is an important exhibition at the museum and pays tribute to those soldiers from Wellington Country who died in the war.
 It also traces the historical roots of several soldiers to their present day relatives, showcasing their likeness on the soldiers represented in the exhibition.
-The museum holds a Remembrance Day ceremony each November and the front lawn of the museum is dotted with poppies leading up to Remembrance Day.
+The museum holds a Remembrance Day ceremony each November and the front lawn of the museum is dotted with poppies leading up to this important day.

 Other interesting not-to-miss exhibitions in the museum include a small theatre featuring a variety of silent films dating back to the early 1900’s, an intriguing exhibition on canes (from utilitarian to weaponized!) and the museum's rotating exhibition of national and local art.